 Described by the Atlanta Journal-Constitution as a dignified and beautiful singer, baritone Paul Max Tipton enjoys an active career in opera, oratorio, and chamber music and has performed and recorded throughout the United States.
 Mr. Tipton’s repertoire ranges from Schütz and Monteverdi to Britten and Bolcom, with his interpretations of the Bach Passions being acclaimed in particular for their strength and sensitivity.
 His strong commitment to lieder and the art of the song recital has led to his programming being lauded for its unique sense of story.
 Recent and upcoming performances include Britten’s War Requiem, Handel’s Dettingen Te Deum, Monteverdi’s Vespers of 1610, the title role in Mozart’s Don Giovanni, and Frank Martin’s Sechs Monologe aus Jedermann.
 Mr. Tipton has enjoyed collaborations with artists and conductors including Masaaki Suzuki, Helmuth Rilling, Nicholas McGegan, Ton Koopman, Leonard Slatkin, Ted Taylor, Paul Hillier, Craig Hella Johnson, Ricky Ian Gordon, Simon Carrington, and Martin Katz.
 Recent engagements include performances with the symphonies of San Antonio, Grand Rapids, Lincoln, and Stamford, in addition to appearances with the Yale Camerata, New Trinity Baroque, the Rose Ensemble, Seraphic Fire, Ensemble Florilege, the Yale Collegium Players, Lyra Baroque, Conspirare, and Oregon Bach Festival.
 Mr. Tipton studied in the oratorio and early music program at the Yale University Institute of Sacred Music and was mentored by tenor James Taylor.
 He also studied at the University of Michigan School of Music under tenor George Shirley and mezzo-soprano Luretta Bybee.
 For more information, please visit: paulmaxtipton.com

-Lynn Torgove, a long time member of Emmanuel Music is well known to Boston audiences as a singer and director.
-She has sung many of Mr. Harbison’s works, including his song cycle North and South, and as the mezzo-soprano soloist in Four Psalms on the Cantata Singers recording.
-Most recently she sang in Aston Magna’s 40th Anniversary Concert, performing the roles of the ‘Sorceress’ in Purcell’s Dido and Aeneas and ‘Truth’ in Handel’s oratorio The Triumph of Time and Truth in Seiji Ozawa Hall at Tanglewood.
+Lynn Torgove, a long time member of Emmanuel Music, is well known to Boston audiences as a singer and director.
+This past summer with Emmanuel Music, she was the stage director of and sang the role of the Tango Singer in John Harbison's The Great Gatsby, both at Jordan Hall and Ozawa Hall.
+Ms. Torgove has sung many of Mr. Harbison’s works, including his song cycle North and South, and as the mezzo-soprano soloist in Four Psalms on the Cantata Singers recording.
+This coming spring she will be performing a full recital of Mr. Harbison's songs for mezzo, piano and ensemble, The Songs of John Harbison, with readings by Lloyd Schwartz, at Williams College.
+This past year, she has been a soloist in the Boston Modern Orchestra Project's performance of Sir Michael Tippett's Midsummer Marriage, the Boston Jewish Music Festival's concert Fathers and Sons: the Music of Adler and Weiner, was the alto soloist in Frank Martin's Et la vie l'emporta and Zelenka's Missa Votiva with Cantata Singers.
+Last season, she sang in Aston Magna’s 40th Anniversary Concert, performing the roles of the ‘Sorceress’ in Purcell’s Dido and Aeneas and ‘Truth’ in Handel’s oratorio The Triumph of Time and Truth in Seiji Ozawa Hall at Tanglewood.
 She has been a featured soloist with the Cantata Singers, Opera Boston, St. Louis Symphony, the Portland Symphony, and the Tallahassee Symphony.
 Ms. Torgove has toured internationally with the Boston Camerata and can be heard on their recording The Sacred Bridge on the Erato label.
 As a stage director, Ms. Torgove has directed Menotti’s Amahl and the Night Visitors for MIT, Stravinsky’s The Rake’s Progress, Britten’s The Little Sweep, Hans Krása’s opera Brundibár, A Kurt Weill Cabaret, and Britten’s Noye’s Fludde for the Cantata Singers, as well as John Harbison’s Full Moon in March and Lucas Foss’ Griffelkin with the Boston Modern Orchestra Project.
+This season, with Emmanuel Music, Ms. Torgove will be the stage director and will be singing the role of Desiree Armfeldt in Stephen Sondheim's A Little Night Music to be performed at the Boston Conservatory Theater.
 She has been on the faculty of the Opera Institute at Boston University, New England Conservatory, Boston Conservatory, and the Walnut Hill School for the Arts.
-She currently teaches at the Longy School of Music and Hebrew College.
+She currently teaches at the Longy School of Music and Hebrew College, where she is the Head of Vocal Arts.
 Ms. Torgove recently received her Masters in Jewish Studies and was ordained as a Cantor in June 2012 from Hebrew College in Newton, Massachusetts.

 Soprano Teresa Wakim has enjoyed wide acclaim for her performances of opera, oratorio, and chamber music.
 Praised for her “gorgeous, profoundly expressive instrument” (Cleveland Plain Dealer), and possessing a voice of “extraordinary suppleness and beauty” (The New York Times), she enjoys an internationally successful career performing and recording music from the Renaissance to the freshly-composed, and is perhaps best known as “a fine baroque stylist” (The Miami Herald).
 Wakim has performed as soloist under many renowned early music specialists, including Ton Koopman, Harry Christophers, Nicolas McGegan, Roger Norrington, Laurence Cummings, Martin Pearlman, Alex Weimann, Paul O’Dette, Stephen Stubbs, and Jeannette Sorrell.
 A graduate of the Oberlin Conservatory of Music and Boston University's College of Fine Arts, she recently won first prize in the Internationaler Solistenwettbewerb für Alte Musik in Austria and was named Lorraine Hunt Lieberson Fellow at Emmanuel Music.
 Noted engagements include Bach’s Mass in B minor and St. John Passion with the Amsterdam Baroque Orchestra in the US and Europe, Bach’s Wedding Cantata and Mendelssohn’s Hear My Prayer with The Cleveland Orchestra, Handel’s Messiah with the San Antonio Symphony, Pamina in Mozart’s Magic Flute with Apollo’s Fire, his Coronation Mass with the Handel and Haydn Society, and a title role in Handel's Acis and Galatea with the Boston Early Music Festival.
 Ms. Wakim can be heard as a featured soloist on four Grammy-nominated recordings with the Boston Early Music Festival and Seraphic Fire.
 More information at www.teresawakim.com